18F/eca-exchanges-wordpress-site/README.md

     * Template: `cf create-service SERVICE PLAN SERVICE_INSTANCE`
     * Example: `cf create-service aws-rds shared-mysql mysql-service`

 3. Create a service instance of S3 storage.

-NB: A demo account will not be permitted to use the S3 service, so you can skip this for a basic demo.
+cloud.gov does not have persistent local storage so you'll need to rely on S3 for storing any files uploaded to WordPress.
+Sandbox accounts cannot create S3 storage services, consider upgrading to a prototyping package if you need to do this.

   * View Services
      * `cf marketplace`
   * View Specific Service Plans